Aetherinox/mobaxterm-utility/README.md

 # Usage

-If you wish to simply use the keygen, head over to the [Releases](https://github.com/Aetherinox/MobaXtermKeygen/releases) section and download the latest binary as a `zip` or `rar`.
+If you wish to simply use this utility, head over to the [Releases](https://github.com/Aetherinox/MobaXtermKeygen/releases) section and download the latest binary as a `zip` or `rar`.
 The download is a single `exe`.

 - `MobaXtermKG.exe`